ryanrolds/presentations/slides/cicd.md

 # ⚙️Integration

-* Did I building this right? 🔧
 * Does it work as expected? 📋
+* Did I follow team strandards? 🔍
 * Can I confidently ship it? 🚢

 ---
 class: middle

+# Deployment

+* Creating infrastructure 🏗️
+* Deploying application 🚢
+* Promote to Production 👩‍💻

+---
+class: middle

 # 🕔Is CI/CD worth it?

-* More maintenance and tools
+* Con: More tools and maintenance 🧰
-* Inconsistency causes problems 🔥
+* Con: Requires DevOps skillset
-* Smaller changes, fewer bugs, faster feedback 🏎️
+* Pro: Smaller changes, fewer bugs, faster feedback 🏎️
+* Pro: Developer cadence 🏃
-* Everyone can ship code 🚢
+* Pro: Everyone can ship code 🚢
+* Pro: Leads can take a vacation 🏖️

 ---
 class: middle